Acceptable Use Policy

 2.3 Artificial intelligence and model training

-Without our prior written consent, you may not use any part of the API content to train, fine-tune, evaluate or otherwise feed a machine learning model, an artificial intelligence system or any predictive system that could reproduce, derive from or compete with our databases.
+• use any part of the API content to train, fine-tune or evaluate a machine learning model, an artificial intelligence system or any other predictive system;

 2.4 Infrastructure abuse